 Ask: “What stood out about our scripts?”

-Note: If one voice is hard to pin down for the group you could first have everyone highlight where it appears in the text before doing the rest of the steps.
+NOTE: If one voice is hard to pin down for the group you could first have everyone highlight where it appears in the text before doing the rest of the steps.

 Watch out for:

-This lens is not meant to just map out the conversation as it happens in the draft in front of you, but to map it as of it was happening out in the world, live.
+This lens is not meant to just map out the conversation as it happens in the draft in front of you, but to map it as if it was happening out in the world, live.

 Background, Theory and Practice